git-help/angular-express-app/README.md

 #### Key Resources/References
   >* [Building an Angular and Express App (parts 1-3) by J Cole Morrison](http://start.jcolemorrison.com/building-an-angular-and-express-app-part-1/) - detailed tutorial on setting up a simple "MEAN" app.

+  Getting started

+  Make sure you have yo installed: npm install -g yo Install the generator globally: npm install -g generator-express
+  Run: yo express and select Basic.
+Add --coffee if you require CoffeeScript.
+  Run: grunt or gulp to run the local server at localhost:3000, the grunt/gulp tasks include live reloading for views, css in public/css and restarting the server for changes to app.js or js in routes/